 Fuel Range in Practice

 For routes like the Caucasus passes, where stations thin out fast, that means filling at every opportunity in the highlands and carrying a small reserve.
-The 16-litre tank is adequate, not enormous — enough for real touring, not enough to be complacent.
+The 16-litre tank is adequate, not enormous; enough for real touring, not enough to be complacent.

 Seat Comfort: The Honest Problem

 The stock seat is fine for the first hour or two.
-After that it becomes a genuine endurance test — it’s firm, flat and unforgiving, and on a long multi-hour touring day it will have you standing on the pegs purely for relief.
+After that it becomes a genuine endurance test.
+It’s firm, flat and unforgiving, and on a long multi-hour touring day it will have you standing on the pegs purely for relief.
 It’s comfortably the most common complaint about the bike and it’s the first thing most serious owners replace.

 A good aftermarket comfort or gel seat fundamentally changes the bike for long-distance work.
 If you’re buying a T7 to tour, price the seat upgrade into the purchase from day one — a good aftermarket comfort or gel seat is the kind of upgrade that pays for itself on the first 600 km day.